kyverno/kyverno/CONTRIBUTING.md

 ### Submit Pull Requests

 [Pull requests](https://docs.github.com/en/github/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests) (PRs) allow you to contribute back the changes you've made on your side enabling others in the community to benefit from your hard work.
-They are the main source by which all changes are made to this project and are a standard piece of git operational flows.
+They are the main source by which all changes are made to this project and are a standard piece of GitHub operational flows.
 Before you contribute, please take a moment to review and agree to abide by our community [Code of Conduct](/CODE_OF_CONDUCT.md).

 New contributors may easily view all [open issues labeled as good first issues](https://github.com/kyverno/kyverno/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22) allowing you to get started in an approachable manner.